NathanKolbow/InPhyNetSimulations/README.md

 ## How to replicate simulations

 Below are the set of parameter combinations that are enumerated in the original simulation experiment.
 To replicate the results of a given parameter combination, run the script `scripts/perform_simulation.sh <ntaxa> <ngt> <ILS> <nbp> <m> <rep number> <inference method>`.
 If data already exists from intermediate steps (e.g. estimated gene trees are already present), previous steps will be skipped.
-To clean the repo of all such intermediary data, run `scripts/remove_intermediary_data.sh`.

 Original simulations were performed with SNaQ and PhyloNet simulations being performed on an HT Condor cluster, whereas all Squirrel simulations were performed on a single machine.
 This is because the Squirrel simulations are exceptionally quick to run, whereas the SNaQ and PhyloNet simulations are exceptionally time consuming.